How to Become a Penetration Tester in India - Complete Roadmap 2026

 Practice daily in real lab setups - not just watch tutorials.
 This is where skills actually form.

-If you are doing this independently, plan for at least 2 hours of lab time per day.
-If you are in a structured program with dedicated lab sessions built into the schedule, that structure does the discipline work for you.
+• If you're doing this independently, plan for 2 hours of lab time per day minimum.
+If you're in a structured program with dedicated lab sessions built into the schedule, that structure does the discipline work for you - which is one of the biggest practical advantages of a formal course over self-study.

 Complete a structured penetration testing course